dummifiedme/TheNotebook/NotesVault/Kesavananda Bharti Case.md

 *   In this case, SC overruled its judgement in the [[Golak Nath Case]] (1967)
 *   In Kesavananda Bharti Case, SC upheld the validity of {[[24th Amendment Act]]} (1971)
     *   Stated that the Parliament is empowered to **abridge or take away** any of the Fundamental Rights.
-*   At the same time, it laid down the doctrine of ['Basic Structure'](Basic%20Structure%20Doctrine.md) (or 'Basic Features') of the constitution.
+*   At the same time, it laid down the doctrine of [[Basic Structure Doctrine| Basic Structure]] (or 'Basic Features') of the constitution.
     *   Constituent power of the Parliament under Article 368 does not enable it to alter 'Basic Structure'.
     *   Therefore, Parliament cannot abridge or take away a Fundamental Right that forms a part of the ' Basic Structure' of the Constitution.